zabroseric/sfdc-xml-parser/README.md

 ### showNulls (default) / suppressNulls

-When there are empty or null value tag values, by default the value will be rendered within the respective XML tag.
+When there are empty or null value node values, by default the value will be rendered within the respective XML node.
 However, if we want to hide null or empty values, it is possible to use the **suppressNulls** method.

-The result is that any empty tags are removed until all tags have values in them.
+The result is that any empty nodes are removed until all nodes have values in them.

 ```java
 Library library = new Library(